 Balancing Clean Energy Goals: Repsol CEO Calls for Regulatory Reform

-Imaz acknowledged the promising potential of technology, noting that it has reached a cost-effective point, justifying large-scale implementation in certain regions.
+Imaz acknowledged the promising potential of carbon capture technology, noting that it has reached a cost-effective point, justifying large-scale implementation in certain regions.
 He emphasized the importance of a regulatory approach that encourages innovation rather than imposing bans or punitive measures.

 See also: IRENA Calls for Global Embrace of Biofuels, Hydropower, and Geothermal Energy Beyond Solar and Wind